 Understanding the Stages of Menopause: A Comprehensive Guide

-Menopause doesn’t happen overnight; it’s a gradual process that continues for several years.
-This multi year journey encompasses three different stages: perimenopause, menopause, and postmenopause, and each stage comes with its own unique set of experiences.
+Menopause is a natural process that continues gradually for several years and doesn’t happen overnight.
+This multi-year journey encompasses three different stages: perimenopause, menopause, and postmenopause, and each stage comes with its own unique set of experiences.

-So, it’s important for all women to understand what to expect in each stage, so that you can manage any symptoms and embrace this natural transition.
+So, it’s important for all women to understand what to expect in each stage so that they can manage any symptoms and embrace this natural transition.

 I’ve met far too many women who lack even the most basic information about menopause.
-As a result, they’re taken by surprise when they reach their early to mid 40s, and the first signs of perimenopause begin.
+As a result, they’re taken by surprise when they reach their early to mid-40s, and the first signs of perimenopause begin.
+However, there are women who experience early menopause before age 40; it’s called premature menopause.
+No matter the case, the majority of women are unfamiliar with this phase.

 So, it’s my mission to educate more women about this natural transition.

 If so, you’ve come to the right place.
-In this post, I’ll break down the three stages of menopause, taking you through each one in a clear and concise way.
+In this post, I’ll break down the three stages, taking you through each one in a clear and concise way.

 Before It Begins

-Before perimenopause symptoms start, women generally experience regular menstrual cycles occurring every 28 days with stable hormone levels, including estrogen and progesterone, that regulate the cycle.
-They often have consistent energy levels, minimal hot flashes or night sweats, and fewer mood swings or changes in libido compared to later stages of menopause.
+Before perimenopause symptoms start, women generally experience regular menstrual periods occurring every 28 days with stable hormone levels, including estrogen and progesterone, that regulate the cycle.
+They often have consistent energy levels, minimal hot flashes and night sweats, and fewer mood swings or changes in libido compared to later stages.
 Overall, life during this stage is characterized by a predictable and stable hormonal pattern, enabling women to engage in daily activities without significant disruptions.

-For many women, the first sign of a change are intermittent hot flashes.
+For many women, the first sign of a change is intermittent hot flashes.
 You may find yourself blasting the air conditioning when everyone else is comfortable.
-You may wake up at night covered in a sweat.
+You may wake up at night covered in sweat.

-These were the first symptoms I experienced in my own menopausal journey, and they were a sure fire sign that I was entering perimenopause.
+These were the first symptoms I experienced in my own menopausal journey, and they were a surefire sign that I was entering this phase.

 The Perimenopause Experience

 “Peri” means “around” in Greek, thus referring to being around the time when you move into the end of reproductive years.
-During perimenopause, the balance of estrogen ebbs and flows.
+During the menopausal transitional phase, the balance of estrogen ebbs and flows.
 At its onset, your menstruation will change unevenly.
-Your ovaries will stop releasing eggs.
+Your ovary will stop releasing eggs.
 Once you are not ovulating, you won’t have a period.

-According to the National Institutes of Health’s (NIH) National Institute on Aging (NIA), the perimenopause stage can last about 7 years but also extend up to 14 years.
-Race, ethnicity, lifestyle and health all play factors in the duration.
+According to the National Institutes of Health’s (NIH) National Institute on Aging (NIA), the menopausal transitional stage can last about 7 years but also extend up to 14 years.
+Race, ethnicity, lifestyle, and health all play factors in the duration.

-Women can experience perimenopause in their mid-30s or 50s, although it commonly begins in the early 40s.
-Here are a few common symptoms, according to both the Johns Hopkins University and the Mayo Clinic:
+Women can experience this in their mid-30s or 50s, although it commonly begins in the early 40s.
+Here are a few common menopausal symptoms, according to both the Johns Hopkins University and the Mayo Clinic:

 The Menopause Experience

-The symptoms of menopause are closely aligned with the symptoms of perimenopause.
-Once you have had no menstrual cycle for 12 months straight, unrelated to medication or being pregnant, you can consider yourself “officially” in menopause.
+The symptoms of menopause are closely aligned with the symptoms of the menopause transitional phase.
+Once you have had no menstrual cycle for 12 months straight, unrelated to medication, or getting pregnant, you can consider yourself “officially” in menopause.

 This is commonly in the late 40s to 50s, but some women may experience it earlier.
 You may also experience menopause if you have had a hysterectomy.
 This is a process known as surgical menopause.
-However, in my experience, surgical menopause is a much more sudden process, with menopause symptoms such as hot flashes and mood swings appearing rapidly after surgery, rather than gradually over several years.
+However, in my experience, surgical menopause is a much more sudden process, with symptoms like hot flashes and mood swings appearing rapidly after surgery, rather than gradually over several years.

 I’ve worked with countless menopausal women over the years, and they’ve all gone through a unique experience.
-You could have hot flashes but not have night sweats.
+You could have symptoms such as hot flashes but not night sweats.
 Or you could have a decreased sex drive, or you might not.
 It is possible to experience all of these symptoms, but not every person will experience each symptom the same.
-Due to the nature of menopause being different for different women, it may be a good idea to seek assistance that is tailored to your own particular experience.
+Due to the nature of climacteric being different for different women, it may be a good idea to seek assistance that is tailored to your own particular experience.

 Hot Flashes